mathcass/mbox_parser/README.md

 A simple [mbox](https://en.wikipedia.org/wiki/Mbox) parser in [Golang](https://golang.org/).

-As a simple example, reach each message in the file and print out the "From" header.
+As a simple example, read each message in the file and print out the "From" header.